-The negative economic impact of these measures together with the uncertainty of the situation led to significant volatility in equity markets.
-While governmental initiatives to reduce the economic impact and more recent measures to reopen the economy may mitigate volatility, and the impact on the Company will depend, to a large extent, on future developments and new information that may emerge regarding COVID-19, factors which are beyond the Company's control.
-Given the extent of the crisis, it is difficult to estimate the ultimate impact or duration of the situation on the Company.
+In 2020, the COVID-19 global health pandemic resulted in significant volatility and turmoil in world markets.
+While the negative economic impact of measures to contain the virus have been mitigated to an extent by fiscal and monetary stimulus, by measures taken to reopen world economies, and by the development and roll out of vaccines, the situation remains uncertain and its impact on the Company depends to a large extent on future developments and new information that may emerge regarding COVID-19, its variants and the pandemic, factors which are beyond the Company's control.
+Given the extent of the crisis, it is difficult to estimate the duration of the situation or its ultimate impact on the Company.